eldesh/z3sml/readme.md

 Sample program using z3/sml# binding is provided as sample/sample.sml .
 This sample code is written as much like the C example as possible.
-Where the C example code is provided within z3 official distribution.
+Where the **C example** code is provided within z3 official distribution.

-For building & running sample program:
+For building and running sample program:

     $ make sample